surister/cratedb-guide/docs/performance/scaling.rst

 important to get familiar with the :ref:`Sharding Performance Guide
 <sharding_guide>`.

-But in particular, there is a soft limit of 1000 shards per node; so table schemas, partitioning strategy, and number of nodes need to be planned to stay well below this limit, one strategy can be to aim for a configuration where even if one node in the cluster is lost the remaining nodes would still have less than 1000 shards.
+In particular, there is a soft limit of 1000 shards per node; so table schemas, partitioning strategy, and number of nodes need to be planned to stay well below this limit, one strategy can be to aim for a configuration where even if one node in the cluster is lost the remaining nodes would still have less than 1000 shards.

 If this was not considered when initially defining the tables we have the following considerations: